-Strategies for Trauma Awareness and Resilience Level 2 invites people who have started to bring trauma awareness into their life and work for greater resilience to strengthen and sharpen their praxis.
+Strategies for Trauma Awareness and Resilience (STAR) Level 2 invites people who have started to bring trauma awareness into their life and work for greater resilience to deepen their knowledge and skills.
 In Level 2, participants have a chance to:

-- review and deepen the learning around trauma awareness and resilience - grapple with the complex realities and implications of structural and historical harms - practice and deepen capacity for trauma-informed facilitation, and - share plans and questions, while connecting with others who are applying STAR learning in their lives and work.
+- review and deepen learning around trauma awareness and resilience - grapple with the complex realities and implications of structural and historical harms - practice and deepen capacity for trauma-informed facilitation, and - share plans and questions, while connecting with others who are applying STAR learning in their lives and work.

 STAR Level 1 provides foundational content for this course.
-In Level 2, we continue to focus on trauma's impacts on body, brain, beliefs and behavior; how those impacts often lead to cycles of violence; and possibilities for breaking free of cycles of violence and building resilience.
-To build on STAR 1 learning, STAR 2 will focus on four key areas:
+In Level 2, we continue to focus on trauma's impacts on body, brain, beliefs and behavior; how those impacts often lead to cycles of violence; and possibilities for breaking free from cycles of violence and building resilience.
+Participants in STAR Level 2 will also have the opportunity to join the STAR Practitioner learning community for ongoing connection and exchange as well as conceptual and practical resources.